Texas mail ballot rejections soar under new restrictions - NewsBreak

 Texas mail ballot rejections soar under new restrictions

-Texas threw out mail votes at an abnormally high rate during the nation's first primary of 2022, rejecting nearly 23,000 ballots outright under tougher voting rules that are part of a broad campaign by Republicans to reshape American election s, according to an analysis by The Associated Press.
+AUSTIN, Texas — Texas threw out mail votes at an abnormally high rate during the nation’s first primary of 2022, rejecting nearly 23,000 ballots outright under tougher voting rules that are part of a broad campaign by Republicans to reshape American elections, according to an analysis by The Associated Press.

 “My first reaction is ‘yikes,’” said Charles Stewart III, director of the Election Data and Science Lab at the Massachusetts Institute of Technology.
 “It says to me that there’s something seriously wrong with the way that the mail ballot policy is being administered.”